ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 <!-- The following does not address https://github.com/ietf-wg-jsonpath/draft-ietf-jsonpath-base/issues/252 -->

-A descendant segment selects zero or more descendants of the input value.
+A descendant segment produces zero or more descendants of the input value.

 A nodelist enumerating the descendants is known as a _descendant nodelist_ when: